top of page

 LIFTING WARRANTS & LIEU OF BAIL HOLDS

-LIFTING SUSPENSIONS AND REINSTATING LICENSES
+LIFTING SUSPENSIONS & REINSTATING LICENSES

-Your license may be suspended for several reasons.
-It may be suspended due to points, due to unpaid or unresolved traffic tickets, or even due to a traffic accident that is alleged to be your fault.
+Your license may be suspended due to points, due to a DWI or a felony, or due to a traffic accident that is alleged to be your fault.
 What you have to do to be reinstated depends on why you are suspended.
-We work with you to lift suspensions and get reinstated.
-Each time you are pulled over while driving on a suspended license you risk a receiving a 12 point driving while suspended ticket, which cannot be fixed until you are reinstated.

 TICKETS FROM OTHER STATES